 Editor’s Note: Roasted With Perks has permanently closed.

 Across the street, amongst the riverside park, sits the Peche Island Rear Range Light, a decommissioned lighthouse that originally came from Ontario.
 Guess what?
 More freighter opportunities await if you are lucky.

 A block north of the downtown, I spent some time on the only public sand beach along the St. Clair River.
 I wasn’t going to let the weather stop me.
 Before continuing on my journey, I walked around Marine City City Hall which was built in the 1800s and is on the National Register of Historic Places.

 Tip: It was recommended by a local following my road trip to check out Gar’s Lounge for burgers.
 Something to look forward to next time I’m in the area!

-View more of the riverfront and scenery you can expect to see when roadtripping along the St. Clair River:
+With miles of riverfront, plenty of scenery and so much to do, you can expect to see a lot when road tripping along the St. Clair River.

 Whether you want to stop and have some fun at one of the route’s public parks, take a relaxing stroll along the boardwalk, visit a museum, stop in or a bite to eat at a local restaurant, or simply go for a scenic drive, this route along the St. Clair River offers something for everyone.

 So hop in your car and take your time exploring this awesome driving route along M-29.
 It’s the perfect excuse to get you and your family out of the house, let the wind blow through your hair, and discover something new and wonderful in southeast Michigan!